Skip to content

 }

-- Writes a manifest containing
+• Writes a manifest containing link_path + target entries.

-rootsis omitted, backend default symlink roots are used. - Used by the internal DUMB scheduler when
+• If roots is omitted, backend default symlink roots are used.

-POST /process/symlink-manifest/backup-async¶
+POST /process/symlink-manifest/backup-async#

 Queues a standalone snapshot backup as a background job and returns immediately.

-Response (example)¶
+Response (example)#

 {